techczech/oxford-oath-dominik-lukes-take/oxford-oath.md

 I will honour the sanctity of humanity, neither attributing personhood to my work, nor elevating my work to divine status.

-I will approach my work with joy and caution at the wonder and weight of what we are making.
+I will undertake my work with joy and caution at the wonder and weight of what we are making.

 ### Vision

-I will design, implement, and use systems that empower human governance.
+I will empower human governance.

 I will align my work with noble human motivations and noble objects of attention.